open-mmlab/mmyolo/docs/en/algorithm_descriptions/yolov5_description.md

 #### 1.2.1 Backbone

 `CSPDarknet` in MMYOLO inherits from `BaseBackbone`.
-The overall structure is similar to `ResNet` with a total of 5 layers of structure, including one `Stem Layer` and four `Stage Layer`:
+The overall structure is similar to `ResNet` with a total of 5 layers of design, including one `Stem Layer` and four `Stage Layer`:

 - `Stem Layer` is a `ConvModule` whose kernel size is 6x6.
 It is more efficient than the `Focus` module used before v6.1.
 - Each of the first three `Stage Layer` consists of one `ConvModule` and one `CSPLayer`, as shown in the Details part in the graph above. `ConvModule` is a 3x3 `Conv2d` + `BatchNorm` + `SiLU activation function` module. `CSPLayer` is the C3 module in the official YOLOv5 repository, consisting of three `ConvModule` + n `DarknetBottleneck` with residual connections.
 - The 4th `Stage Layer` adds an `SPPF` module at the end.
 The `SPPF` module is to serialize the input through multiple 5x5 `MaxPool2d` layers, which has the same effect as the `SPP` module but is faster.
-- The P5 model passes the corresponding results from the second to the forth `Stage Layer` to the `Neck` structure and extracts three output feature maps.
+- The P5 model passes the corresponding results from the second to the fourth `Stage Layer` to the `Neck` structure and extracts three output feature maps.
 Take a 640x640 input image as an example.
-The output features are (B, 256, 80, 80), (B,512,40,40) and (B,1024,20,20), the corresponding stride is 8/16/32.
+The output features are (B, 256, 80, 80), (B,512,40,40), and (B,1024,20,20), the corresponding stride is 8/16/32.

 #### 1.2.2 Neck

 There is no **Neck** part in the official YOLOv5.
 However, to facilitate users to correspond to other object detection networks easier, we split the `Head` of the official repository into `PAFPN` and `Head`.

 Based on the `BaseYOLONeck` structure, YOLOv5's `Neck` also follows the same build process.
-For non-existed modules, we use `nn.Identity` instead.
+However, for non-existed modules, we use `nn.Identity` instead.

-The feature maps output by the Neck module are exactly the same as the Backbone, which are (B,256,80,80), (B,512,40,40) and (B,1024,20,20).
+The feature maps output by the Neck module are the same as the Backbone, which is (B,256,80,80), (B,512,40,40), and (B,1024,20,20).

 #### 1.2.3 Head

-The `Head` structure of YOLOv5 is exactly the same as YOLOv3, which is a `non-decoupled Head`.
+The `Head` structure of YOLOv5 is the same as YOLOv3, which is a `non-decoupled Head`.
 The Head module includes three convolution modules that do not share weights.
 They are used only for input feature map transformation.

-The `PAFPN` outputs three feature maps of different scales, whose shapes are (B,256,80,80), (B,512,40,40) and (B,1024,20,20) accordingly.
+The `PAFPN` outputs three feature maps of different scales, whose shapes are (B,256,80,80), (B,512,40,40), and (B,1024,20,20) accordingly.

 Since YOLOv5 has a non-decoupled output, that is, classification and bbox detection results are all in different channels of the same convolution module.
 Taking the COCO dataset as an example, when the input is 640x640 resolution, the output shapes of the Head module are `(B, 3x(4+1+80),80,80)`, `(B, 3x(4+1+80),40,40)` and `(B, 3x(4+1+80),20,20)`. `3` represents three anchors, `4` represents the bbox prediction branch, `1` represents the obj prediction branch, and `80` represents the class prediction branch of the COCO dataset.